AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

-\textbf{Reading guide for compounded return magnitudes.} Depending on the experiment, we report annualized return either as CAGR in \% (for readability) or as CAGR in decimal units (e.g., 0.10 = 10\%).
-In high-volatility regimes, compounded CAGR values can exceed 1.0 (i.e., exceed 100\% per year) even under strict execution and explicit leverage caps.
-We therefore interpret large CAGRs as \emph{diagnostic} signals of sensitivity to execution, window choice, and costs, and we emphasize drawdown, stability across windows, and cost-stress outcomes.
+\textbf{Reading guide for compounded return magnitudes.} Depending on the experiment, annualized return is reported either as CAGR in \% or as CAGR in decimal units (e.g., 0.10 = 10\%).
+In high-volatility regimes, compounded CAGR values can exceed 1.0 even under strict execution and explicit leverage caps.
+Large CAGRs are therefore treated as \emph{diagnostic} signals of sensitivity to execution, window choice, and costs, and the interpretation places greater weight on drawdown, stability across windows, and cost-stress outcomes.
 None of the reported return magnitudes should be interpreted as statements about institutional-scale deployability, since non-linear market impact is not modeled.